APPFL/APPFL/examples/vsim/README.md

 scheduler, and aggregator interfaces.
 Async algorithms use `async`; synchronous algorithms use `sync_count` or `sync_window`.

+The sync modes carry one extra requirement.
+A barrier admits a varying subset of the dispatched clients each round, so the scheduler must accept a per-round response count via `set_num_clients()` — `SyncScheduler` does.
+A scheduler without it is rejected when the driver is constructed.

 ## Scope

 This engine physically trains clients serially on one device.
 It does not model